This feature allows the user to move entities from one business module to another. This is useful in various cases.

-It is important to understand that when moving an entity from one business module to another, the site does not change.
+It is important to understand that when moving an entity from one business module, the site does not change.
 Only the entity gets moved.
 This is illustrated in the image below:

 As shown in the image, the first item from the Projects module is moved to the Projects Archive module, but the site stays where it is and the link from the moved entity to the site also persists.

 It is also very important to note that fields are mapped solely by looking at field names and field types.
 If internal field names and field types match between the two business modules, the values will be moved over.
 If not, the values will be ignored and not moved over.
 It is therefore important that the relevant fields match between the two modules in case the information is important to keep through the move action